 In the case of Permanent Custodians Ltd v Upston NSWSC 223, the New South Wales Supreme Court held that a hardship variation may be granted at any step along the enforcement process prior to judgment being entered against the debtor for the outstanding debt.

 The New South Wales Supreme Court set aside default judgments in two instances where a credit provider failed to deal appropriately with hardship requests and also failed to provide notice that it would seek default judgment (Commonwealth Bank of Australia v Wales NSWSC 407; Commonwealth Bank of Australia v Larsen NSWSC 408; but see Westpac Banking Corporation v Tesoro VSC 182).

 c Contracts entered into from 1 March 2013

-The Consumer Credit Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute.
-A change made to a legal document or Act of parliament.
-(Enhancements) Act 2012 (Cth) commenced on 1 March 2013 and simplified the hardship arrangements for credit contracts entered into on or after 1 March 2013 (item 5, sch 5 Transitional Act).
+The Consumer Credit Legislation Amendment (Enhancements) Act 2012 (Cth) commenced on 1 March 2013 and simplified the hardship arrangements for credit contracts entered into on or after 1 March 2013 (item 5, sch 5 Transitional Act).
 It also provides for similar hardship provisions in relation to consumer leases entered into from 1 March 2013 (see ‘Consumer leases’, below).
 Some of the provisions are:

 - a hardship application may be made if the debtor considers that they are or will be unable to meet their obligations under a credit contract (for whatever reason) (s 72(1) NCC);

-- a debtor has a statutory right to request (in writing or verbally) a hardship variation regardless of the amount of credit that is provided under their contract (s 72(1));
+- a debtor has a statutory right to request (in writing or verbally) a hardship variation regardless of the amount of credit that is provided under their contract (s 72(1) NCC);

 - there are no limits to the form of hardship variation (the way in which the contract can be varied).